OpenZeppelin/openzeppelin-upgrades/CONTRIBUTING.md

 - [Node.js](https://nodejs.org/)
 - [Yarn](https://yarnpkg.com/getting-started/install)

-After the prerequisites are installed, the commands below can be run from this project's `openzeppelin-upgrades` directory.
+After the prerequisites are installed, the commands below can be run from this project's root directory.

 ### Building the project
 ```yarn install```